trinitytakei/tech-and-tao-with-trinity-takei/content/blog/trinity_takei_the_unexpected_advantages_of_an_alter_ego_feat_high_performing_athletes_and_porn_stars.md

 True, Trinity does have skills, but

-* Instead of touting ‘Hey, hire me, I’m a senior software engineer’ (as ), he committed himself to a rigorous schedule of deliberate learning (coding, self-publishing, blogging, marketing, entrepreneurship), and showing off his skills (coming soon!)
+* Instead of touting ‘Hey, hire me, I’m a senior software engineer’ (as a lot of people with 15 years of steady coding in half a dozen languages under they belt would claim), he committed himself to a rigorous schedule of deliberate learning (coding, self-publishing, blogging, marketing, entrepreneurship), and showing off his skills (coming soon!)
 * Learning is readily and immediately available in today’s age, virtually for free (unlike having money, personal network, or powerful allies).
 Thus, not having skills can’t possibly be a valid excuse anymore, as long as you have enough time at your disposal.
 Here’s the ugly truth: you _always_ do&mdash;you just sometimes don’t want it badly enough.

 Trinity will suck at telling his story in retrospect as much as everyone else&mdash;therefore he’s starting now, when there’s very little to say, and will keep on documenting the journey as much as possible.

 It’s also a proof for &ast;&ast;&ast;&ast;&ast;.
 Sometimes &ast;&ast;&ast;&ast;&ast; feels like he just got lucky in 2009, and he can’t replicate the earlier success&mdash;the market got more saturated, everything is more difficult, competition is more fierce than ever, prices are skyrocketing, while he got older and the deck is stacked against him.

 Trinity Takei will prove the sucker wrong.